bloomberg/blazingmq/docs/docs/features/subscriptions.md

 reader is familiar with various routing strategies (aka 'queue modes') as well as general BlazingMQ terminology like *PUT*, *PUSH*, *ACK*, *CONFIRM* messages, etc.

+### Subscription Types

+BlazingMQ provides two types of subscriptions:

+1. __Application Subscriptions__ which provide _message filtering_

+    - The user can express which messages they want to be routed to consumers in the domain's configuration.
+In other words, these subscriptions are statically configured.
+    - Messages produced to a queue matching the subscription will be routed to consumers.
+    - Messages which do not match will be auto-confirmed by the broker.
+    - Note: For fanout mode domains, application subscriptions are configured per-*AppId*.
+For priority and broadcast mode domains, application subscriptions apply to _all_ queues and therefore all consumers.

+2. __Consumer Subscriptions__ which provide _message routing_

+    - Consumer subscriptions allow each consumer instance to express the messages which it is interested in processing when it attaches to the queue.
+    - The BlazingMQ broker will only route messages matching the supplied expression to that instance.
+    - Messages produced to a (priority or fanout mode) queue that do not match any consumer's subscription will remain unconfirmed in the queue until they can be routed to a consumer or expire due to TTL.

 ### Background
 {:.no_toc}